-Dr. Jessica E. Slentz is a Managing Director of Grants and Federal Affairs in the Higher Education practice at McAllister & Quinn.
-She helps institutions realize groundbreaking and innovative research projects and programmatic initiatives that align with institutional priorities by guiding faculty and staff through the entire grant application process, from ideation to the submission of strong, competitive proposals.
-Dr. Slentz has extensive experience in Federal and foundation grant proposal development and project management in both the nonprofit and higher education sectors, with particular knowledge of higher education, having served in both administrative and faculty roles.
+As a Managing Director of Grants and Federal Affairs in the Higher Education practice at McAllister & Quinn, Dr. Jessica E. Slentz helps institutions realize groundbreaking initiatives by guiding faculty and staff through the entire grant application process, from ideation to the submission of strong, competitive proposals.
+Dr. Slentz has extensive experience in federal and foundation grant proposal development and project management in both the nonprofit and higher education sectors and has served in both administrative and faculty roles.

 Dr. Slentz’s experience as faculty closely informs her work as Managing Director.
 She has taught courses in proposal and grant writing in both the humanities and STEM fields, as well as secured grant funding for her own qualitative research.
 She has led hours of workshops and coaching sessions for faculty on project design, research administration, strategic program planning, and proposal development.
 She has authored over 15 presentations on rhetoric, writing, and persuasive communication, as well as given talks on proposal writing to AmeriCorp fellows and members of the Association of Fundraising Professionals.
 She teaches courses in Professional Communication as an adjunct professor.

 Dr. Slentz earned her Ph.D. in Writing History and Theory at Case Western Reserve University in Cleveland, OH, an M.A. in English from the University of Rochester, an M.A. in Writing from Kingston University of London, in Kingston-Upon-Thames, UK, and a B.A. in Professional Communication and Information Design from Nazareth College of Rochester where she graduated magna cum laude.
-She lives in downtown D.C.
+She lives in Rochester, NY.

 Affiliations and Awards